DepthProc An R Package for Robust Exploration of Multidimensional Economic Phenomena: Data depth concept

 \textbf{The Student Median} (SM) is the maximum depth estimator induced by the Student depth.
-It is very interesting joint estimator of location and scale in a context of robust time series analysis.
-It is robust but not very robust -- its BP is about 33\% and hence is robust to a moderate fraction of outliers but is sensitive to a regime change of a time series at the same time.
-It is worth noticing, that by its definition, the SM is not affected by temporal dependence of the observations.
+It is a very interesting joint estimator of location and scale in the context of robust time series and data streams analysis.
+It is robust, but not very robust--its BP is about 33\% and hence is robust to a moderate fraction of outliers, but is sensitive to a regime change of the time series at the same time (\cite{JMS}).
+It is worth noticing that, by its definition, the SM is not affected by the temporal dependence of the observations \cite{CompstatStud} (for another application of Mizera's idea see \cite{Sparse}).
+We presuppose an effective application of the SM in the context of candidate attractiveness on a labor market evaluation.
+The SM and in general the location scale median may be very useful in studies of wages or sex discrimination, where a subjective position of an individual depends on a scatter related to the majority of objects in a group and a distribution describing the group.
+We also presuppose that ideas of Mizera and M\"{u}ller may effectively be used for example, in the context of a robust estimation of the gamma regression parameters (\cite{Rydlewski2009}).